 Engineering management entails planning, organizing, allocating resources, and directing and controlling activities that have a technological component.
 The course has been designed by engineers and business experts with experience at the International level, keeping in view the requirements of the country.

-This is a weekend program with a minimum load of 6 credit hours (2 courses) and a maximum of 9 credit hours (3 courses) in each of the 3 sessions (Fall, Spring and Summer).
+This is a weekend program with a minimum load of 6 credit hours (2 courses) and a maximum of 9 credit hours (3 courses) in each of the 3 sessions (Fall, Spring and "Summer program is for repeaters or students who want to improve their grades").

 A minimum of eight courses (500 Level) of 3 credit hours each with individual research project / thesis of 6 credit hours in a relevant area shall be required for the completion of MS degree requirements in the discipline of Engineering Management.
 A minimum of four courses from core subjects and four courses from optional subjects be undertaken.